May I share with you, on this last day of 2010, my thoughts and wishes.

 I won't go into details about Super Tuscans.
 I am sure you know about Sassicaia and the other Super Tuscans but both Sanjoy and I were overwhelmed and duly impressed by the amazing Super Tuscans Alessandro has produced.

-which during the hot summer days allows the afternoon winds coming from the sea to cool the vineyard.
+The vineyards are about 70 meters above sea level.
+They are planted facing west southwest.
+The rows are perpendicular to the Mediterranean Sea which during the hot summer days allows the afternoon winds coming from the sea to cool the vineyard.
 The soils are sandy-clayey, skeletal and stone rich and a pH which is mostly basic.
 This "terroir" produces wines of great subtlety, smooth soft tannins and great complexity with rich aromatics.
 I noticed when Alex took us into the vineyards that he did a quick inspection of the Cabernet grapes, giving them a gentle squeeze.
 When I asked him about it

 he explained that he wants the skins just